sid88in/serverless-appsync-plugin/doc/resolvers.md

 All the Resolvers in your AppSync API can be found in serverless.yml under the `appSync.resolvers` property.

-Resolvers are defined using key-value pairs where the key can either be an arbitrary name for the resolver or the `type` and `field` in the schema it is attached to separated with a dot (`.`).
+Resolvers are defined using key-value pairs where the key can either be an arbitrary name for the resolver or the `type` and `field` in the schema it is attached to separated with a dot (`.`) abd the value is the configuration of the resolver.

+The definition can also be a string in which case it's the [dataSource](dataSources.md) name to use.
+The other attributes use the default values.

 ## Quick start